Human rights in Israel: Settlements and settler violence

-Apartheid analogy
+Israeli apartheid

+Amnesty International, Human Rights Watch, and B'Tselem have all issued statements describing Israel as committing the crime of apartheid against Palestinians in Israeli-occupied Palestinian territories.
+B'Tselem, for example, asserts that the military occupation of the West Bank and Gaza has not ended, and that this occupation is not temporary, as it has existed for over 50 years.
+B'Tselem goes on to describe Israeli policies as advancing and perpetuating the supremacy of one group over another.
+They describe this situation as an apartheid regime.
+In 2024 the International Court of Justice in an advisory opinion found that Israel's occupation of the Palestinian territories is in breach of Article 3 of the International Convention on the Elimination of All Forms of Racial Discrimination, including "racial segregation and apartheid".
+The opinion also identifies possible obligations for third states in regard to certain identified violations.

 Israeli treatment of non-Israelis in territories occupied by Israel, for the past forty years, has been compared to South Africa's treatment of non-whites during the apartheid era – by various parties including the Congress of South African Trade Unions, Jimmy Carter, archbishop Desmond Tutu, and Israel Attorney-General Michael Ben-Yair.
 In 2009, South Africa's Human Sciences Research Council released a 300-page study that concluded that Israel practiced colonialism and apartheid in the Occupied Palestinian Territories.

 The term apartheid in the context of the West Bank is used in relation to certain Israeli policies in force in the area.
 These include segregated roads and settlements, and restrictions placed on movements of Palestinians but not Israelis – in the form of checkpoints and segmentation of the West Bank.
 The comparison also extends to access to natural resources such as water and access to the judicial system.